VTOL Bear Put Spread Strategy

 What is a bear put spread on VTOL?

 A bear put spread on VTOL is the bear put spread strategy applied to VTOL (stock).
 The strategy is structurally moderately bearish: A bear put spread buys an at-the-money put and sells an out-of-the-money put at a lower strike for defined risk and defined reward bounded by the strike width.
-With VTOL stock trading near $42.25, the strikes shown on this page are snapped to the nearest listed VTOL chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With VTOL stock at $46.52 on the most recent close, the strikes shown on this page are snapped to the nearest listed VTOL chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are VTOL bear put spread max profit and max loss calculated?